-Light green and tan adults are 2.5 mm long and strong jumpers.
-In olive they don’t move very far, leading to clumped distributions.
+Light tan adults are 2.5 mm long and strong jumpers.
 Forewings are marked with a few small dark spots.
 Nymphs are flat, green to tan, and secrete a white waxy coating that covers the entire colony.
 There are five nymphal stages (0.4 mm to 1.5 mm long).
 The eggs are elliptical, 0.3 mm long, pale yellow, and attach to the substrate by a pedicel.

-Even though the second generation causes the most damage, reduce numbers during the first generation before psyllids secrete their heavy waxy coating, which protects them from pesticides.
+Even though the second generation causes the most damage, reducing the population size of first generation will help to keep the second generation small.
+Control measures should be taken before psyllids start secreting their heavy waxy coating, which protects them from pesticides.